matteematt/coursera_algorithms/README.md

 12. Knapsack Problem in Haskell
 13. Floyd-Warshall Algorithm to calculate all-pairs shortest path problem in Haskell
 14. Held–Karp algorithm to calculate the travelling salesman problem in Haskell
+15. Travelling salesman problem using approximation algorithm in Haskell